 During the latter part of 2012, a prospective buyer tendered an offer to purchase the remaining Petron Mega Plaza units and parking spaces.
 The management made a counter offer in December 2012 effectively rendering the Petron Mega Plaza units and parking spaces, with a carrying amount of P588 as held for sale and consequently reclassified it to "Assets held for sale" account in the consolidated statements of financial position in 2012 (Note 13).
-The sale was consummated by the second quarter of 2013 and a gain of P580 was recognized in the consolidated statements of income and comprehensive income in 2013.
+The sale was consummated by the second quarter of 2013 and a gain of P580 was recognized in the consolidated statements of income in 2013 as part of other income (Note 26).